kahu-collabs/Firebaseing/README.md

-# Firebaseing
-Sample code to get use to firebase
+An app to drop firebase